yiningh/web_3/web3d/README.md

 project created for web 3 class with Jamie Kosoy.<br/>
 Parsons the New School for Design.
 2013.<br/>

+<a href="http://54.200.7.83/web3d/" target="_blank">demo here</a><br/>
+works with most of static websites. make sure to enter valid root web addresses.

 cross origin call using <a href="http://whateverorigin.org/" target="_blank">whateverorigin.org/</a><br/>
 with <a href="threejs.org/" target="_blank" >three.js</a>